Graphical Construction of Spatial Gibbs Random Graphs: Definitions and notation

 Notice that the RHS of \eqref{def:constant_M} is always finite if $V$ is finite.

-\begin{example} In the work \cite{ferrari2010gibbs} the authors consider a Gibbs measure that favors graphs with short edges, few vertices with degree zero and few vertices with degree greater or equal than $2$.
-To this end, they define the function $F_V$ by
+\begin{example} [\cite{ferrari2010gibbs}] Consider a Gibbs measure that favors graphs with short edges, few vertices with degree zero and few vertices with degree greater or equal to $2$.
+To this end, define the function $F_V$ by

 where

 where $0 < h_0 < h_1$ are fixed parameters.